 The story for me began early in high school, when I read John Gribbin's "In Search of Schrödinger's Cat" [Gribbin, 1984].
 At the time I had read another of Gribbin's nice overviews and wanted more.
 The overview of quantum mechanics was good, I would later confirm, but still troubled me.
 The book implied that there was something extremely strange about quantum mechanics, but the reader wasn't up to the level to understand what it was yet.
 He described the EPR experiment, thought experiments such as Schrödinger's cat and others, and the work of John Bell.
-These things lead up to Alan Aspect's experiment and these things are presented as proof that, and I paraphrase: "things are weird":
+These things lead up to Alan Aspect's experiment and are presented as evidence that, and I paraphrase: "things are weird":

 "In the world of the very small, where particle and wave aspects of reality are equally significant, things do not behave in any way that we can understand from our experience of the everyday world...all pictures are false, and there is no physical analogy we can make to understand what goes on inside atoms.
-Atoms behave like atoms, nothing else." - John Gribbin are some examples of authors writing about the supposed weirdness of quantum mechanics:
+Atoms behave like atoms, nothing else." - John Gribbin

 Aren't there always analogies?
-This is after all what it means to have a theory which we can represent symbolically or communicate amongst ourselves.
+This is, after all, what it means to have a theory which we can represent symbolically or communicate amongst ourselves.
 This kind of mystical narrative being tacked on to quantum mechanics did not begin with Gribbin.
-In fact compared to some literature he is a saint.
-Here
+In fact, compared to some literature, he is a saint.
+Here are some examples of authors writing about the supposed weirdness of quantum mechanics: